wagov/wasocshared/docs/guidelines/further-five.md

 ## Further Five

-The Further Five below are being reviewed for inclusion in the revised [WA Government Cyber Security Policy](https://www.wa.gov.au/government/publications/wa-government-cyber-security-policy) (expected to be finalised Q1 2024).
+The Further Five below have been included in the 2024 [WA Government Cyber Security Policy](https://www.wa.gov.au/government/publications/wa-government-cyber-security-policy).

 !!! note "Further Five"
     - [Server application hardening](#server-application-hardening) especially internet-accessible web applications (sanitise input and use TLS not SSL) and databases, as well as applications that access important (sensitive/high-availability) data.